unpoly/unpoly/design/unpoly2-slides.md

 Overlay results
 ===============

-[Diagramm where an interaction branches off into a sub-interaction]

 Overlays may have a *result*.
 E.g. if the user selects a value, we consider the overlay to be "accepted" with that value.

 ```js